PFTL/website_articles/articles/37_absolute_relative_imports.md

 On **Windows**, we need to right-click on "Computer", select "Properties".
 In the "Advanced System Settings" there is the option "Environment variables".
 If `PYTHONPATH` exists, we can modify it, if it does not exist, we can create it by clicking on "New".
 Bear in mind that on Windows, you have to use `;` to separate directories, since ``:`` is part of the folder path (e.g.: ``C:\Users\Test\...``).

-Once you modified your Python Path, you can run the following code:
+We can check whether the modifications to the system environment variables worked by running the same code:

 ```python
 import sys